 Each of the lessons should include many examples too.
 Instead of expecting course participants to take you at your word, let examples do the work for you.
 Giving them examples (and counter-examples) is like giving them a compass so they can actually find their way.
-Read more: 6 Ways to Incorporate Examples into Your eLearning Courses

 Provide valuable, applicable information.
 A student will always come back to sources that provided content that is easily applied.
-Students need real life situations to make the information relevant to them, so don’t skimp!
+Students need real-life situations to make the information relevant to them, so don’t skimp!

-4) Fast, Quick, And Responsive
+4) Fast, Quick, and Responsive Content

 This is the age of information.
 Knowledge doubles after every 12 hours.
 So, it is likely that at any point in time, some knowledge is uncovered that you don’t know yet.
-For this and other reasons, it is key eLearning professionals fuel the learners’ need for learning rapidly and regularly.
+For this and other reasons, it is key that eLearning professionals fuel the learners’ need for learning rapidly and regularly.

 Make knowledge easily accessible on any device.
 Learners should have the freedom to define the “place and pace” of the learning.
 Today’s students are using devices of all sizes and shapes — their mobile phones, tablets, laptops, and personal computers — and they’re often switching between them multiple times per day depending on their location.
-Responsive eLearning courses maximize the user experience regardless of device the learner is using.
+Responsive eLearning courses maximize the user experience regardless of the device the learner is using.

 In addition to creating responsive courses, the savvy eLearning designer needs to create content that is easily completed on a mobile device.
 Typing is not native to these devices, and interactions such as multiple select or drag-and-drop are more intuitive and less cognitively demanding.
 Seamless learning experiences help keep your audience in the flow of their learning.
-Read: Why Reading on Mobile is Different (And What You Can Do About It)

 Also, forget the linear way of imparting content.
 Remember, your learners are looking for just-in-time solutions.
 You need to give workers bite-sized modules frequently, to fit into their work day more easily.